BIRCH BAY STATE PARK

 Birch Bay was named by botanist Archibald Menzies for its abundance of black birch trees.
 Menzies was on the 1792 Vancouver expedition.
 Archeological evidence indicates that the bay was inhabited by Semiahmoo, Lummi and Nooksack tribes since prehistoric times.
 At the turn of the 20th century, the huge fir trees of the area were logged with oxen and horse teams.
 Large old-growth stumps, with spring-board marks, remain as evidence.

-The park has 147 tent spaces (12' x 12') in the forested camping area, plus 20 utility spaces, an RV dump station, eight restrooms (one ADA), and 18 showers (two ADA).
-Maximum site length is 60 feet (may have limited availability).
+The park has tent spaces 12' x 12' in the forested camping area, plus utility spaces, an RV dump station, eight restrooms, and showers two ADA.
 Camping areas are subject to availability, and reservations are accepted for summer camping.